timelyportfolio/plotly.js/snapshot.md

     Is it _toImage?
     Do we just require /snapshot and bind to `this`?

+Will any of the chart types require special snapshot abilities or features?

 What is the expected use case of our new ability?

 How do we piggyback on the snapshot button in the toolbar?